 omitted, but competitive play has continued using such words.
 At this time, it is best to use the Sixth Edition OSPD:

 The OSPD is for "recreational use", not competitive play.
-See Steven Alexander's Scrabble® FAQ (Frequently Asked Questions) for more details about word sources.
+See Archived old/dormant Scrabble® FAQ (Frequently Asked Questions) by Steven Alexander for more details about word sources.

 These books are also used in some other parts of the world, for example in Thailand, but there are yet other places where a different reference book is used.
 At the moment there are two different lexicons for competitive SCRABBLE® play in English.
 The OSPD and OWL was described above.
 The other is called Collins Scrabble® Tournament and Club Word List (CSW12) which has been valid for play since 1-Jan-12.
 Collins is the publisher.
 Previously, the authority for play in England and most parts of the world was known as the Official Scrabble® Words (OSW), when it was based on the British Chambers Dictionary.
 At that time, OSW words did not include all OSPD words, but now CSW12 does include all OWL2 words.
 It used to tbe case that international tourneys used a lexicon which included both OSPD and OSW words, and the combined word list was informally called SOWPODS, from the letters in both OSPD and OSW.
 For example, a World SCRABBLE® Championship Tournament was held in November, 1997 in Washington, D.C., where the best players from around the world competed using SOWPODS.